Dewalt-arch/pimpmyadlab/readme.md

   - Run 2
     - Enter the ip address of the domain controller when prompted
-    - Enter the Adminstrator username and password to join domain Marvel.local when prompted
+    - Enter the Hydra-DC Adminstrator username and password to join the domain Marvel when prompted
     - Reboots automatically

     - If the machine rebooted after being prompted for the Administrator Username and Password to join the domain